papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/chopsticks/chopsticks-open-gov.md

   npm install @polkadot/api @acala-network/chopsticks
   ```

-4. Create a new TypeScript file for your testing script:
+4. Create a new TypeScript file for your script:
   ```bash
   touch test-proposal.ts
   ```

+	!!!note
+		The `test-proposal.ts` file is where you'll write your code to simulate and test OpenGov proposals.

 5. Open the `tsconfig.json` file and ensure it includes these compiler options:
    ```json